jaantollander/masters-thesis/content/40_results.md

 Decomposition of a total `readbytes` rate from compute nodes to `scratch-OST0004` during 24 hours of 2022-10-27.
 We can visually determine a threshold between average and outlier behavior at $10^8$ bytes per second.
 The figure shows us two outlier behaviors: one long, intense burst and one short, less intense burst.
-We can see that a single user caused a long, intense burst, over a gigabyte per second ($10^9$ bytes per second), between 9:00 and 14:00.
+We can see that a single user caused a long, intense burst, over a gigabyte ($10^9$ bytes) per second, between 9:00 and 14:00.
-The shorter, less intense burst, from 9:00 to 10:00, is hundreds of megabytes per second ($10^8$ bytes per second).
+The shorter, less intense burst, from 9:00 to 10:00, is hundreds of megabytes ($10^8$ bytes) per second.
 \label{fig:density-3}
 ](figures/2022-10-27_ost0004_compute_readbytes.svg)